lokalmatador/aoc2025/RTFM.md

 ## Solving other years
 This repo can be used to setup past years aswell, the only downside is that you need to change the `YEAR = 2022` variable on `src/utils/api.py`.

+Thanks to [tomfran](https://github.com/tomfran) for providing this solution, which you can find [here](https://github.com/tomfran/advent-of-code-setup).